 The Compensation Committee currently consists of Messrs.
 Shelton (chairperson) and Mr. Blum.
 The Board believes that Mr. Shelton meets the independence requirement.
-None of our executive officers served on the compensation committee of another entity or on any other committee of the board of directors of another entity performing similar functions during 2010.
-The Compensation Committee held one (1) meetings during 2010 and held one (1) meeting to date during 2011.
+Mr. Blum, our President is not considered to be independent.
+None of our executive officers served on the compensation committee of another entity or on any other committee of the board of directors of another entity performing similar functions during 2011 and 2012...
+The Compensation Committee held one (1) meeting during 2011 and has not met during 2012.